-Gender profile - Of the 10234 potential applicants that downloaded application packs, 91% (9310) described themselves as 'Male' and 9% (924) of all potential applicants described themselves as 'Female'.
+Gender profile - 91% described themselves as 'Male' and 9% of all potential applicants described themselves as 'Female'.

-Ethnicity profile - Of the 10234 potential applicants that downloaded application packs, 93.5% of applicants described themselves as 'White British', 1.1% described themselves as 'White Other', making it the second most represented ethnic group of the potential applicants.
-The rest of the ethnicity statistics are included below.
+Ethnicity profile - 93.5% of applicants described themselves as 'White British', 1.1% described themselves as 'White Other', making it the second most represented ethnic group of the potential applicants.
+The rest of the ethnicity statistics are detailed below.

-Day Total White British Total White Irish Total White Other Total White and Black Caribbean Total White and Asian Total White and Black African Total Other Mixed Indian Bangladeshi Pakistani
+Total White British Total White Irish Total White Other Total White and Black Caribbean Total White and Asian Total White and Black African Total Other Mixed Indian Bangladeshi Pakistani

-1 4409 35 48 24 13 10 12 4 10 25

-2 1562 19 23 12 8 9 3 4 6 11

-3 963 5 11 5 8 2 2 0 5 2

-4 557 6 8 1 2 1 1 1 3 6

-5 827 9 11 8 5 1 2 4 3 7

-6 1258 18 12 9 5 3 4 1 2 13
+1

 Totals 9576 92 113 59 41 26 24 14 29 64